-If you have a shared-ownership property in Spain, you need to know that you can put an end to this situation and that the other co-owners cannot prevent you from selling your share of the property.
+100% success!
+If you have a shared-ownership or joint property in Spain, you need to know that you can put an end to this situation and you can force the sale of your share of the dwelling.

-If you want to sell your share of the property but cannot reach an agreement with the other co-owners, you can bring a lawsuit against the other co-owners.
-The judge will force the other co-owners to sell and then each co-owner will receive the benefits from the sale according to his/her share of the property.
+If you want to sell your share but cannot reach an agreement with the other co-owners, you can sue and file a lawsuit against the other co-owners.
+The judge will force them to sell and then each person in the deeds will receive the profits from the sale according to their share and according to the title deeds.

-The other co-owners can only oppose this lawsuit if you all agreed not to sell the property during a certain time.
-If that is not the case, the co-owners won’t have any legal grounds to oppose and will be forced to sell and finish with the joint ownership.
+The defendants can only contest the claim and oppose the lawsuit if you all agreed not to sell the asset during a certain period.
+If this is not the case, the other people in the deeds will not have any legal grounds to contest it and will be forced to sell and finish with the joint ownership.

-If there are any debts between the co-owners for the property expenses or any other type of debts, these expenses can be claimed in the same case of Court action.
-Once the property has been sold and the money has been shared between each co-owner, if any of them owes you money due to property expenses (taxes, utility bills, etc.), they should pay you and settle their debt to you as well.
+If there are any debts between the co-owners for the home expenses or any other type of debts, these expenses can be claimed in the same case and will be part of claim started against them.
+Once the asset has been sold and the money has been shared between each coproprietor, if any of them owes you money due to the expenses borne by you like taxes, utility bills, improvements you made, and they should pay you and settle their debt to you as well.

-If you don’t want to continue sharing a property with someone, please contact us and we will inform you about the proceedings.
-Every consultation is free!
+If you do not want to continue sharing a home with someone, please contact us and we will inform you about the process to finally get out of the shared ownership.
+Every consultation is free.